Effect-TS/effect/docs/modules/ReadonlyRecord.ts.md

 ## map

-Maps a `ReadonlyRecord` into another `Record` by applying a transformation function to each of its values.
+Maps a record into another record by applying a transformation function to each of its values.

 **Signature**